Restore Your Smile With Crowns

 Attaching a dental crown is a multi-step process and will involve more than one visit to our office.
 The first step is prepping the patient for the procedure by applying a local

 After that, the natural tooth will be filed down so that the crown can be neatly attached to it.
-Once the tooth is ready, Dr. Willis will make an impression of your tooth and use that impression to make the permanent crown.
+Once the tooth is ready, Dr. Ghanavati will make an impression of your tooth and use that impression to make the permanent crown.

 After the impression is taken, a temporary crown will be fitted to your tooth so that the filed tooth is not damaged further.
-Once the permanent crown is finished, the patient will return to the office for a second visit where Dr. Willis will remove the temporary crown and replace it with the permanent one.
+Once the permanent crown is finished, the patient will return to the office for a second visit where Dr. Ghanavati will remove the temporary crown and replace it with the permanent one.

 Because dental crowns are a routine dental procedure, the recovery is generally fairly easy.
 The patient will feel numbness for a few hours after the procedure until the anesthetic wears off and may feel a little soreness once it does.